shippudden/Mr.-Fungi/README.md

 - Fetching Full Recipe Details

 The initial API response only provided basic meal info.
-You needed to use Promise.all with .map() to fetch full details for each recipe using a second API call.
+I needed to use Promise.all with .map() to fetch full details for each recipe using a second API call.
+The promise.all handles asyncronous operation, if any fetch fails.
+Promise.all will reject, allowing the catch block to handle errors gracefully and prevent the app from crashing.
 Displaying Full Details Without Overwhelming the UI

 Showing all recipe details directly on the card made the UI cluttered and hard to read.
+I also initially set a link directly to the API which opens a new tab but I decided to view all details on the same page.
 Solution: Use a modal popup to display full details when the user clicks "View Details".
 Modal Not Showing

 The modal did not appear when clicking the button.
 Cause: Event listeners for "View Details" buttons were not attached correctly because the buttons were dynamically generated.
 Solution: Add event listeners inside the displayRecipes function after rendering the buttons.

 Modal Not Centered
 The modal was not perfectly centered vertically and horizontally.
 Cause: CSS issues such as unnecessary margins on .modal-content and possible parent element structure problems.
 Solution: Use flexbox on the .modal container and remove conflicting margins from .modal-content.

 Page Scrolling When Modal Is Open
 The background page scrolled when the modal was open, which was undesirable.
 Solution: Set body { overflow: hidden; } when the modal is open and restore it when closed.

 Modal Content Not Scrollable
 When the modal content exceeded the viewport height, it was not scrollable.
 Solution: Add max-height: 80vh; and overflow-y: auto; to .modal-content to allow internal scrolling.